-As a Formula 1 steering wheel is built out of carbon fiber, it’s already very expensive.
+As an F1 steering wheel is built out of carbon fiber, it’s already very expensive.
 However, this also makes the steering wheel extremely lightweight which is ideal for the performance of the car and the driver’s ability to maneuver the car accurately.

 The complexity of the steering wheel also contributes to its cost.
 A driver is able to control multiple different elements of the car simply by using the onboard computer built into the steering wheel.
 This means that the steering wheel has to be connected to various different elements on the cars, adding to its cost.

 The list above covers all the major components that are found on a Formula 1 car.
 There are simply too many parts on a Formula 1 car to list the individual costs of all of them, and the costs vary a lot between teams as well.